simple-circuit/EFMRI/README.md

 user interface.

 Note: For the Polarizer board, use the updated Profile_polarizer_e2.gcode file.
-This corrects the unused relay pin which is open, not grounde.
+This corrects the unused relay pin which is open, not grounded.
 ![](./vert_new_cir.png)